Department of Nuclear Engineering and Industrial Management

 Prereqs: Instructor Permission

-EM 570 Global Product Development (3 credits)
+EM 5700 Global Product Development (3 credits)

-Discussion of topics related to enabling effective global product development spanning the entire product development cycle from strategy development, through project execution, and ultimately post release product support.
+Discussion of topics related to enabling effective global product development spanning the entire product development cycle, from strategy development through project execution, and ultimately post-release product support.
 Rather than presenting a fixed methodology, this course will provide a framework for global development that can be adapted to specific environments.

-EM 580 Technical Project Management (3 credits)
+EM 5800 Technical Project Management (3 credits)

 Traditional project management approaches are typically structured around the five PMBOK (Project Management Book of Knowledge) process groups.
-This course will introduce the PMBOK process groups but then discuss five different project management life cycle (PMLC) models to manage a project.
+This course will introduce the PMBOK process groups, but then discuss five different project management life cycle (PMLC) models to manage a project.
 The topics discussed are appropriate for new project managers but also for experienced project managers who are looking to increase their awareness and improve their skills in differing PMLC models.

-EM 582 Advanced Topics in Project Management (3 credits)
+EM 5820 Advanced Topics in Project Management (3 credits)

 Discussion and application of advanced project management topics beyond those prescribed by traditional project management approaches.
-Example topics include project portfolio management, multi-project management, use of Theory of Constraints (TOC) and Critical Chain approaches to drive improved results, and application of Agile practices.
+Example topics include project portfolio management, multi-project management, use of theory of constraints (TOC) and Critical Chain approaches to drive improved results, and application of Agile practices.
 These approaches should be applicable to a wide variety of industries and functions.

-Prereqs: EM 580 or Instructor Permission
+Prereqs: EM 5800 or Instructor Permission

-EM 596 Capstone Integration (1 credit)
+EM 5960 Capstone Integration (1 credit)

-Capstone integration of degree material in Engineering Management and comprehensive final exam.
+Capstone integration of degree material in engineering management and comprehensive final exam.

 Prereqs: Permission

-EM 599 (s) Non-thesis Master's Research (1-16 credits)
+EM 5990 (s) Non-thesis Master’s Research (1-16 credits, max 99)

 Credit arranged.
 Research not directly related to a thesis or dissertation.